chriszeng87/HardwareEncodingTest/README.md

 HardwareTest

-A test project for recording with hardware encoding in Android platform.
+A test project for recording video and audio with hardware encoding in Android platform.
 Now there are full of bugs.

 To do list:
-1. Set a tranform matrix for CameraCaptureActivity
+1. Scale the video when recording
 2. Record audio in CameraCaptureActivity